-You may have heard that chewing on cold or frozen carrots are good for your dog’s teeth.
+You may have heard that chewing on cold or frozen carrots is good for your dog’s teeth.
 The thought behind this is that they gently scrape the teeth to prevent plaque.
 But carrots may not be the best chew toy for your dog.

-Carrots are full of important vitamins, minerals and nutrients that make them a great choice for your dog.
+Yes, dogs can eat carrots; this delicious vegetable is full of important vitamins, minerals and nutrients that make them a great choice for your dog.
 Here are just some of the ways carrots can help your dog stay healthy …

 1. Can Improve Digestive Health